oaStuff/clusteredBigCache/README.md

 instances of your application providing you with simple library APIs (by just calling functions) to store and get your values.

-With clusteredBigCache, when you store a value in one instance of your application every other instance or any other application for that matter that you configure to form/join your "cluster" will see that exact same value.
+With clusteredBigCache, when you store a value in one instance of your application and every other instance or any other application for that matter that you configure to form/join your "cluster" will see that exact same value.